Adeleke fourth in World Championships 400m final

 Last updated on .From the section Athletics

-Rhasidat Adeleke's medal hopes in the women's 400m final at the World Championships in Budapest were dashed as the Irish woman finished fourth.
+Rhasidat Adeleke's medal hopes in the women's 400m final at the World Championships in Budapest were dashed as the Irishwoman finished fourth.

 After Ciara Mageean narrowly missed a 1500m medal, Adeleke was Ireland's other big hope for a podium spot.

-However, the Dubliner was 0.93 seconds outside her personal best as she clocked 50.13 seconds.
+However, the Dubliner was 0.93 seconds outside her personal best as she ran 50.13 to match Mageean's fourth place.

-The Dominican Republic's Marileidy Paulinho took gold in a new national record of 48.76 seconds.
+Pre-race favourite Marileidy Paulino took gold in a new Dominican Republic national record of 48.76 seconds.

-Paulinho had been the gold medal favourite going into the race and duly delivered as she finished 0.81 seconds ahead of Poland's Natalia Kaczmarek (49.57) with Sada Williams of Barbados taking the bronze after clocking 49.60.
+Paulino was the fastest in the field after the withdrawal of this year's world number one Sydney McLaughlin-Levrone because of injury and duly delivered as she finished 0.81 seconds ahead of Poland's Natalia Kaczmarek (49.57) with Sada Williams of Barbados taking the bronze after clocking 49.60.

+The new champion's time was 0.02 seconds outside McLaughlin-Levrone's 2023 world leading time.

-For Adeleke, fears that her long collegiate season in the US might have caught up on her were borne out as she was unable to repeat the sensational form which saw her winning the National Collegiate Athletics Association [NCAA] in June by clocking her Irish record of 49.20 seconds.
+For 20-year-old Adeleke, fears that her long collegiate season in the US might have caught up on her were borne out as she was unable to repeat the sensational form which saw her winning the National Collegiate Athletics Association [NCAA] in June by clocking her Irish record of 49.20 seconds.

-The Dubliner - who since has cut short her collegiate career - didn't look in quite that kind of form in a number of European meets and while there were hopes she might have been conserving energy in her heat and semi-final after clocking times of 50.80 and 49.87, she was unable to go sub-50 in Wednesday's decider.
+The Dubliner - who has since cut short her collegiate career to turn professional - didn't look in quite that kind of form after returning to Europe and while there were hopes she might have been conserving energy in her heat and semi-final after clocking times of 50.80 and 49.87, she was unable to go sub-50 in Wednesday's decider.

+As had been the case in her heat and semi-final, Adeleke appeared to race conservatively over the opening 200m but looked set for a medal by moving into third place around the final bend only to be overhauled in the home straight by Williams as the Irishwoman appeared to tie up.

 Earlier, Sarah Lavin broke Derval O'Rourke's 13-year-old Irish 100m hurdles record but it wasn't enough to secure a place in the World Championships final.